FAIR Fine Art Checklist

 • Photograph glossy patches, rainbowing, cloudiness, flattened texture, tide-line-like staining, or localized color change where the plastic appears to touch the image directly.

-• Record whether the sticking seems limited to one corner, broad along an edge, or spread across the full image area, because that pattern helps distinguish isolated pressure from larger storage failure.
+• Record whether sticking is limited to one corner, broad along an edge, or spread across the image area.
+The pattern helps distinguish isolated pressure from larger storage failure.

 • If the page smells sweet, vinegary, musty, or strongly plastic-like, note the odor in writing even though it cannot be photographed.
 Off-gassing history matters.

 • Do not test the bond by peeling, warming, freezing, or dusting the area.
-External evidence is enough for first-pass review when adhesion is suspected.
+External evidence is enough for first-pass review.

 Album and plastic-material clues to document

-The specialist needs context about the housing, not just the print.
-A quick evidence set about the album construction can explain why staining, blocking, or warping now appears.
+The housing matters, not just the print.
+Album construction can explain staining, blocking, or warping.

-• Photograph the full album, binder, box, or sleeve packet from the outside first, including brand names, manufacturer marks, retail packaging, or refill labels if they survive.
+• Photograph the full album, binder, box, or sleeve packet from the outside first, including brand names, manufacturer marks, retail packaging, or refill labels.

 • Capture the page style clearly: magnetic page, adhesive-under-film album, pocket page, heat-sealed sleeve, loose top-loader, zip sleeve, or unknown transparent sheet.